manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

 There is often a level of orchestration involved when moving data into a data warehouse, coordinating movement from one or more data sources and sometimes some level of transformation.
 The transformation step can occur during (extract-transform-load - ETL) or after (extract-load-transform - ELT) data movement.
 Any modern data platform must provide a seamless experience for all the typical data wrangling actions like extractions, parsing, joining, standardizing, augmenting, cleansing, consolidating, and filtering.
 Azure Synapse Analytics provides two significant categories of features - data flows and data orchestrations (implemented as pipelines).

-> In this segment of the lab, we will focus on the orchestration aspect.
-The next segment will focus more on the transformation (data flow) pipelines.
+> In this exercise, we will focus on the orchestration aspect.
+A later lab will focus more on the transformation (data flow) pipelines.

 ### Task 1: Configure workload management classification